-Market Risk and Investment Risk - This risk pertains to risks arising from fluctuations in market factors including credit spreads, interest rates, cross currency rates and other market variables.
+Market Risk - This risk pertains to risks arising from fluctuations in market factors including credit spreads, interest rates, cross currency rates and other market variables and their corresponding effect on the Company's investment portfolio and liquidity.
 Market risk has a number of subcomponents based on the investment strategy pursued by Vantage Risk.
 These are primarily: i) credit risk, ii) interest rate risk and iii) foreign exchange risk.

-- Credit Risk.
-The assets are managed by a top 5 global outsourcing party under the i. supervision of the Vantage Group CFO.
-In that regard, no Carlyle nor H&F company is providing investment advice or investment management services to the Company.
+- i.
+Credit Risk.
+A significant rise in credit spreads or a rise in default rates could impair the value of the investment portfolio.
+This scenario could also impair the credit of key counterparties, such as reinsurance providers and banks that hold company cash deposits.
+The Company's invested assets are managed by a top 5 global asset manager under the supervision of the Vantage Group CFO.
 The Company's investment guidelines and performance are regularly reviewed with the Board.
 Vantage Risk uses third party credit ratings from the large Nationally Recognized Statistical Ratings Organizations, as identified by the U.S. Securities and Exchange Commission.
-We also work closely with our third-party asset manager who uses proprietary techniques to assess and monitor credit risks especially in relation to more structured securities.
+Management also works closely with the Company's third-party asset manager who uses proprietary techniques to assess and monitor credit risks especially in relation to more structured securities.
 Vantage Risk has strict limits on the exposure to single name counterparties and to industry and asset class sub-sectors.
 The limits on single names vary, with lower rated counterparties subject to lower limits.
 All of Vantage Risk's investments must be investment grade at the time of purchase and any assets which migrate to lower ratings while in the portfolio will be monitored and assessed on a case-by-case basis.
-The investment criteria prohibit investment into reinsurance or P&C insurance related names to limit correlation risk with the core business along with other industry credit exposures such as reinsurance recoverables. - ii.
+The investment criteria prohibit investment into reinsurance or P&C insurance related names in the investment portfolio to limit correlation risk with the core business along with other industry credit exposures such as reinsurance recoverables.
+The Company also tracks and manages counterparty credit exposures to reinsurance providers to limit and manage aggregations. - ii.
 Interest Rate Risk.
-Vantage Risk currently pursues an investment strategy which allows only for USD denominated investment grade fixed income assets with a duration appropriate to the anticipated (re)insurance liability portfolio duration.
+A significant rise in interest rates, particularly one that occurs quickly, would cause a drop in the value of the investment portfolio.
+This risk is only meaningful if the portfolio needs to be liquidated at a discount or if the drop in value causes a breach of regulatory or rating agency capital requirements.
+Because Vantage Risk currently pursues an investment strategy which targets a short duration appropriate to the target (re)insurance portfolio duration, it is subject to minimal interest rate risk.
 The Company regularly reviews its exposure to interest rate shocks, both upward and downward.
 It assesses these shocks in the context of potential liquidity needs associated with events such as a large catastrophic event.
 Given inflation in the current market, however, management is closely monitoring interest rates and working with its investment manager to manage any impact on the portfolio.

 iii.
 Foreign Exchange Risk.
 The Company writes reinsurance contracts in a variety of currencies, albeit the vast majority of premiums are in USD.
-In the event of a large catastrophic event occurring simultaneously with a dislocation in FX markets, the Company could realize a higher loss in USD terms than originally modelled.
+A large catastrophic event occurring simultaneously with a dislocation in FX markets could give rise to a higher loss in USD terms than originally modelled.
+The Company actively reviews its FX positions on a quarterly basis.
+A portion of the premiums are held in their native currency to hedge against likely loss scenarios.
+The Company does not currently use derivatives to hedge FX risk but may consider doing so in the future.